aster Day.

 At least 300 people were injured, with officials saying they expected the death toll to rise.

 All major hospitals in the area were put on an emergency footing after the blast, early on Sunday evening.
+The scene of the attack was littered with debris, which officials were searching through for evidence

 The park was more crowded than usual, as Lahore's Christians celebrated Easter Day at its funfair